-Non-Renewal
+PAT Non-Renewal

 If you are a Probationary Appointed Teacher (PAT), your current summative REACH Students Rating(s) may have an impact on whether you are subject to the non-renewal process.
-Principals may non-renew PATs who are rated less than "Proficient."
-PATs must be notified of their evaluator's recommendation of non-renewal no later than May 10, 2017.

-Principals may not non-renew PATs who are rated "Proficient" or better and those PATs will be renewed (but they are subject to layoff or displacement).
+- Principals may non-renew PATs who are rated less than "Proficient."
+PATs must be notified of their evaluator's recommendation of non-renewal no later than June 1, 2018. - Principals may not non-renew PATs who are rated "Proficient" or better (but they are subject to layoff or displacement).
 This means that other circumstances may occur at the end of the budget year that may require the displacement of staff.
-The contractual order of layoffs can be found in Article 23-3.3 of the Agreement